 - Action planning for using MHFA

-This could also be a good role for those who wish to do Physical First Aid but are unable to due to disability, phobia or other particular aspects.
+Being an MHFA could also be a good role for those who wish to do Physical First Aid but cannot due to disability, phobia, or other aspects.
 Whoever you select should have a good grasp of the English Language.